Kelvingrove Museum to be sold over Glasgow equal pay bill

 Essentially the ownership of some buildings would be transferred from the council itself to an arm's length body - City Property Glasgow Investments.

 The public should not notice any changes to the buildings or how they are used.
-There is no suggestion of the council leaving the City Chambers or of attraction such as Kelvingrove or the Gallery of Modern Art closing or moving.
+There is no suggestion of the council leaving the City Chambers or of attractions such as Kelvingrove or the Gallery of Modern Art closing or moving.

 Still there is bound to be scrutiny to ensure the deal is good value for the public while the cost of leasing back some buildings will have to be factored in to the council's budget.